Dendritic Nix

 option.

-We say that Dendritic nix configurations are aspect-oriented meaning that each nix file provides config-values for the same aspect across different nix configuration classes.
+We say that Dendritic nix configurations are aspect-oriented, meaning that each nix file provides config-values for the same aspect across different nix configuration classes.

-This is done via flake-parts' flake.modules.<class>.<aspect>
+Normally, this is done via flake-parts' flake.modules.<class>.<aspect>

 options.